 The basic annual amount of Working Tax Credit is up to £2,005.
 Factors like whether you’re in a couple, a single parent, work at least 30 hours a week, or have a disability may affect the amount you get.

 Council Tax Reduction (also known as ‘Council Tax Support’) allows people on a low income to pay a reduced bill, making it another of our key benefits for the self-employed.
 You may even be eligible to stop paying Council Tax altogether.

-The first thing to do is check how your local council manages this benefit on gov.uk’s website, using their postcode checker.
+The first thing to do is check how your local council manages council tax reduction on the government’s website, using their postcode checker.

 You can apply for the benefit whether you own your home, rent, are unemployed or working, but eligibility and what you get will depend on your circumstances, household income, and whether anyone else lives with you.

 Based in Northern Ireland?
-Here’s some advice on your separate scheme.
+Here’s some advice on a separate scheme for Northern Ireland.